compsciwro/Client-Controlled-Traffic-Light-System-with-Pedestrian-Priority/README.md

 ## 📄 Project Overview <br>
 The project involves:<br>
--Setting up a Raspberry Pi as a functional networked device.<br>
+- Setting up a Raspberry Pi as a functional networked device.<br>
--Configuring networking services and tools on the Pi.<br>
+- Configuring networking services and tools on the Pi.<br>
--Demonstrating connectivity, communication protocols, and real-world applications.<br>
+- Demonstrating connectivity, communication protocols, and real-world applications.<br>
--Documenting the entire process through a detailed report and video evidence.<br>
+- Documenting the entire process through a detailed report and video evidence.<br>

 ## 📁 Contents<br>
 - **ClientServer Code** - The code behind the Raspberry Pi implementation<br>